sfigg/commercialization-public/design/form-factors/smartphone.md

 \* qHD requires &gt;&nbsp;512&nbsp;MB memory

 Research the Windows Mobile options and partner with a registered Windows phone manufacturer to build a device utilizing your brand.
-For more information, see [Windows 10 Hardware Developer Programs (http://go.microsoft.com/fwlink/?LinkId=618212)].
+For more information, see [Windows 10 Hardware Developer Programs](http://go.microsoft.com/fwlink/?LinkId=618212).